AntonFagerberg/ScalaComic/README.md

 * Organise files in a collection

 ## Future
-* File type support: cb7, cba
+* File type support: cba, cbr
 * PDF support

 ## Technology used